 Universally acknowledged as the greatest sire of jumpers of his time, Ascetic (1871 – 1897), spent his entire stud career at Mr. John Morgan Purdon’s stud at Cloneymore, Athboy.
 Although well bred, (by Hermit – winner of the 1867 Epsom Darby), Ascetic was useless on the racetrack, with a race record which read from “unplaced” to “last”.
 He was acquired by Purdon as a hunter.
 Surviving folklore states that in his early days, Ascetic was ridden by the local postman on his delivery rounds.
 A sack of potatoes was also rumoured to be an adequate fee for his stud services.
 In a short few years the offspring of Ascetic began to win races – lots of them.
 Three of his sons won the Aintree Grand National, Cloister in 1884, Drumcree in 1894 and Ascetic’s Silver in 1906.
 He was the leading sire of jumpers each year between 1888 and 1904.
 His offspring continued to win races long after Ascetic’s death in Cloneymore at the age of 26 years in 1897.
 A grandson of Ascetic, Sergeant Murphy, bred by Gerard Lynes Walker of Rathvale, Athboy, also won the Grand National in 1923.
 Even the pedigree of the greatest steeplechaser of all time, Arkle, can be traced back to Ascetic.

 Reginald Lynes Walker of Rathvale, Athboy, is another with strong links to both Irish and English Grand Nationals.
 Reggie Walker as he was universally known, took over the running of the Rathvale stables on the death of his father, Gerald Lynes Walker, in 1914.
 In his young days Reggie was a champion amateur rider and in 1908 he rode Lord Rivers to win the Irish Grand National at Fairyhouse.
 In 1909 he again won the Irish National riding Little Hack.
 His third success in the Irish National was in 1912 when he rode his own horse, Small Polly, to victory.
 Again in 1915 he rode Punch to make it his fourth victory in the Fairyhouse race.
-He rode three times in the Aintree Grand National with his greatest moment coming in 1938 when he was beaten by just a nose riding Royal Danieli, a horse which he owned and trained himself.
+He rode three times in the Aintree Grand National.
+His greatest moment though in that race came in 1938 when a horse he trained, named Royal Daneili, was beaten by just a nose.
 Incidentally, Reggie Walker holds a unique record in Irish racing history when at one meeting at Sligo he trained the winners of five out of the six races run that day (the sixth race being confined) and since each of the five winners were ridden by champion jockey of the day, Clyde Aylin, this is a record that has, to my knowledge, never been equaled.

 Jack Parr of Mitchelstown Stud, Athboy had a long and successful career in horse breeding and racing in these islands.
 He bred many winners over the years at Mitchelstown Stud but perhaps Jack Parr’s most significant achievement in bloodstock breeding is his link to one of the most famous horses to ever run in these islands.
 Red Rum was probably the best Aintree Grand National winner ever and to date the only horse to have won the race three times, having won in 1973, 1974 and 1977 and coming second in the intervening years 1975 and 1976.
 His dam, Mared, by Magic Red out of Quinta, was bred by Jack Parr at Mitchelstown Stud.
 Unfortunately Jack did not live to see the fruits of his own work.
 Also notable among many winners of races internationally which were won by horses bred at Mitchelstown was Burma Road, by Link Boy out of Saucy Silver, which won the American Grand National at Belmont, New York, in 1944.